jmurty/xml4h/README.rst

 Why?
 ----

-Python has three popular libraries for working with XML, each of which has its
+Python has three popular libraries for working with XML, none of which are particularly easy to use:
-drawbacks:

 - `xml.dom.minidom <http://docs.python.org/library/xml.dom.minidom.html>`_
   is a light-weight, moderately-featured implementation of the W3C DOM that is included in the standard library.
-Unfortunately the W3C DOM API is terrible – the very opposite of pythonic – and the minidom does not support XPath expressions.
+Unfortunately the W3C DOM API is terrible – the very opposite of pythonic – and the *minidom* does not support XPath expressions.
 - `xml.etree.ElementTree <http://docs.python.org/library/xml.etree.elementtree.html>`_
   is a fast hierarchical data container that is included in the standard library and can be used to represent XML, mostly.
-The API is fairly pythonic and supports XPath, but it lacks some DOM traversal niceties you might expect (e.g. to get an element's parent) and working with it feels like your doing something subtly different form XML (because you are).
+The API is fairly pythonic and supports XPath, but it lacks some DOM traversal niceties you might expect (e.g. to get an element's parent) and when using it you often feel like your working with something subtly different from XML, because you are.
 - `lxml <http://lxml.de/>`_ is a fast, full-featured XML library with an API based on ElementTree but extended.
-It is your best choice for doing serious work with XML in Python, but it is not included in the standard library, can be difficult to install, and gives you the same it's-XML-but-not-quite feeling as its ElementTree forebear.
+It is your best choice for doing serious work with XML in Python but it is not included in the standard library, it can be difficult to install, and it gives you the same it's-XML-but-not-quite feeling as its ElementTree forebear.

-Given these three options it is hard to choose which library to use, especially if you're new to XML processing in Python and haven't already used (struggled with) any of them.
+Given these three options it can be difficult to choose which library to use, especially if you're new to XML processing in Python and haven't already used (struggled with) any of them.